openshift/cluster-health-analyzer/development.md

 curl -k https://localhost:8443/metrics
 ```

-When logged into an OpenShift cluster with `$KUBECONFIG` variable pointing
+If you are logged into an OpenShift cluster with the `$KUBECONFIG` variable pointing
-to the appropriated kubectl configuration, one can run the authenticated version
+to the appropriate kubectl configuration, you can run the authenticated version
 of the service with:

 ``` sh
 go run ./main.go serve --kubeconfig $KUBECONFIG
 ```

-Note that because it will require proper authentication and your local machine
+Note that since it requires proper authentication and your local machine
-does not have client CAs you would no longer be able to retrieve the metrics locally.
+does not have client CAs, you will no longer be able to retrieve the metrics locally.

 ## Testing

-Before sending your changes make sure to run `make precommit` (this will run both `make lint` and `make test`)
+Before sending your changes, make sure to run `make precommit` (this will run both `make lint` and `make test`)
 to avoid CI failures for your PR.
-There are other useful commands such as `make proxy` and `make deploy`, For
+There are other useful commands such as `make proxy` and `make deploy`.
+For
 full list run `make help`.

 ## Data simulation

-For development purposes, it's useful to have some data filled in Prometheus.
+For development purposes, it's useful to have some data populated in Prometheus.

 It's possible to generate sample alerts + corresponding component and incident
 mappings using the following command: